geoschem/GCHP/docs/source/user-guide/running.rst

 5. The job scheduler log does not contain any error messages.
 6. Output file :file:`allPEs.log` does not contain any error messages.

 If it looks like something went wrong, scan through the log files to determine where there may have been an error.
-Here are a few debugging tips:
+There are several debug strategies depending on what you find.
+Below is a summary of steps to take to debug GCHP runs.
+See also :ref:`debugging <debugging>` for additional guidance.

+* Find the first error message in the GCHP log file to see if it tells you what is wrong.
+* Find the first line of the traceback for the error and find the file and line number listed to see if it gives a hint about what is wrong.
 * Review all of your configuration files to ensure you have proper setup, especially :file:`setCommonRunSettings.sh`.
 * "MAPL_Cap" or "CAP" errors in the run log typically indicate an error with your start time and/or duration.
 Check :file:`cap_restart` and :file:`setCommonRunSettings.sh`.
 * "MAPL_ExtData" or "ExtData" errors in the run log indicate an error with your input files.
-Check :file:`HEMCO_Config.rc` and :file:`ExtData.rc`.
+Check :file:`HEMCO_Config.rc` and :file:`ExtData.rc` for errors..
 * "MAPL_HistoryGridComp" or "History" errors in the run log are related to your configured diagnostics.
 Check :file:`HISTORY.rc`.
+* If the problem is a segmentation fault then rebuild the model with cmake option :literal:`-DCMAKE_BUILD_TYPE=Debug` and rerun.
-* Change the warnings and verbose options in :file:`HEMCO_Config.rc` to 3 and rerun
+* If the problem appears to be in HEMCO then change the warnings and verbose options in :file:`HEMCO_Config.rc` to true and rerun
+* If the problem appears to be in GEOS-Chem then change the verbose activate option in :file:`geoschem_config.yml` to true and rerun
-* Change the :literal:`root_level` settings for :literal:`CAP.ExtData` in :file:`logging.yml` to :literal:`DEBUG` and rerun
+* If the problem appears to be in MAPL ExtData then change the :literal:`root_level` settings for :literal:`CAP.ExtData` in :file:`logging.yml` to :literal:`DEBUG` and rerun
-* Recompile the model with cmake option :literal:`-DCMAKE_BUILD_TYPE=Debug` and rerun.

-If you cannot figure out where the problem is then please create a GCHP GitHub issue.
+If you still cannot figure out where the problem is then please create a GCHP GitHub issue and include all config and log files for your run.

 Reuse a run directory
 ---------------------